projection-error/projection-experiment/README.md

 ![red sphere](https://user-images.githubusercontent.com/84434778/150730559-170e8938-3f7f-43d6-a174-870a4baa20d7.png)

 Finally, the mismatch between red and blue line lengths is computed and a colorscale used.
 This plot is pretty neat - it shows the planes of symmetry.
+Orbitting about either of these two planes continuously changes the lengths of both lines - but the apparent lengths remain equal!

 <img src="https://user-images.githubusercontent.com/84434778/150727426-2ba19867-9ff2-4e67-b802-29bce13c5ee3.png" width="400" height="400"><img src="https://user-images.githubusercontent.com/84434778/150730619-d0bbb1d6-cd04-45c3-8abd-c871396917b3.png" width="400" height="400">